yysun/apprun-site/src/pages/components.md

 # Components

 Components are the application building blocks in AppRun applications.

-AppRun Site pages are components inside the **src/pages** directory.
-They are auto indexed and built into the application.
-You can put non-page components inside the **src/components** directory.
-And import them where needed.
+Using components is a technique to decompose the large system into smaller, manageable and reusable pieces.

 ## Create Components